QTL Mapping in Diversity Outbred Mice

 #dev.off()

-This plot shows the LOD score for each SNP in the QTL interval.
+Plot showing LOD of each SNP in QTL interval This plot shows the LOD score for each SNP in the QTL interval.
 The SNPs occur in “shelves” because all of the SNPs in a haplotype block have the same founder strain pattern.
 The SNPs with the highest LOD scores are the ones for which CAST/EiJ contributes the alternate allele.

 You might naturally ask what genes are under this QTL peak.
-We will query the SNP/gens database for the genes in the interval.
+We will query the SNP/genes database for the genes in the interval.
 As before, we will create a function to query the genes in a specific interval of the genome.

 R